Allied Health and Safety Education

 HO-181: Fundamentals of Medical Interpreting I, Credits = 7

-Designed to help students attain the skills for Spanish/English language interpretation to be used in health care settings.
+Designed to help students attain the skills for Spanish/English language interpretation to be used in healthcare settings.
 Students will participate in written and oral interpretation methodologies.
-A foundation for Fundamentals of Interpreting II which leads to preparation for the Washington State Professional Language Medical Interpretation Certification Exam.
-This training program is ideally suited for:
+This course is a foundation for Fundamentals of Interpreting II which leads to preparation for the Washington State Spanish Medical Interpretation Certification Exam.
+Prerequisite: OT 280 and instructor permission

-Builds on the concepts from Fundamentals of Interpreting I. Emphasis is placed on Spanish medical terminology relevant to healthcare settings and the general rules that apply to speaking the Spanish language.
+Builds on the concepts from Fundamental of Interpreting I. Emphasis is placed on Spanish medical terminology relevant to healthcare settings and the general rules that apply to speaking the Spanish language.
 Students will participate in sight translation and oral interpretation methods.
 Thirty hours of practicum are required at an arranged healthcare facility.
-Students will be prepared to take the Washington State Professional Language Medical interpretation Certification Exam.
-This training program is ideally suited for:
+This course prepares students to take the Washington State Spanish Medical Interpretation Certification Exam.
+Prerequisite: HO 181.
+Instructor permission required.

 HO-199: Special Topics, Credits = 1 - 5

 Study and train to meet established local needs in the healthcare industry, supplemental to courses currently offered.
 Prerequisite: Instructor permission.

 HO-266: Physical Assessment, Credits = 2

 Designed as a review for the practicing nurse or allied health professional, or as skills reinforcement for the student nurse.
 Practical application of clinical physical assessment skills will be the major focus of this course.
 Content will begin with a technique for history-taking and then assess selected major body systems.
 Prerequisite: BIOL& 251 and BIOL& 252 or instructor permission.